Siddiki/gghc/index.md

 ### Days Engaged

 This table shows the percentage of days that users were engaged in the quarter.
 For users in category 1, only 2 users had 100% engagement in a quarter, and both fell in Q2 2017 (which is still ongoing).
-For users in category 2, only 1 user had 100% engagement in a quarter, and that user also fell in Q2 2017 (which is still ongoing).
+For users in category 2, only 3 users had 100% engagement in a quarter, and those users also fell in Q2 2017 (which is still ongoing).

 |         | Users created before 2016 | Users Created Q1 2016 |
 |---------|---------------------------|-----------------------|